How the OT Admissions Committee reviews applications:

-As you prepare to apply to occupational therapy programs, there are many steps you can take.
+As you prepare to apply to occupational therapy programs, there are many steps you can take to make yourself a more competitive applicant:

 Research occupational therapy